panda3d/panda3d-docs/programming/render-attributes/light-ramps.rst

 -  it is clamped to the range 0-1 again
 -  it is written to the frame buffer

 This process contains two clamps.
-The LightRampAttrib is a means to specify that you wish to replace these two clamping operators with something a little smarter.
-This is particularly relevant for two major graphics algorithms: HDR tone mapping, and cartoon shading.
+The :class:`.LightRampAttrib` is a means to specify that you wish to replace these two clamping operators with something a little smarter.
+This is particularly relevant for two major graphics algorithms:
+HDR tone mapping, and cartoon shading.

 It must be emphasized that light ramps have no effect unless per-pixel lighting is enabled via :ref:`the shader generator <the-shader-generator>`.